See the top 100 popular baby boy names for 2022

 Top 100 Boy Names For 2022

-Expecting a baby girl this year?
-Here are the top girl names for 2022, according to Nameberry:
+Expecting a baby boy this year?
+Here are the top boy names for 2022, according to Nameberry:

 - Arlo